-As a result of a carefully planned programme of professional development for staff during staff meetings and INSET days, quality first teaching is evident across the school.
+As a result of a carefully planned programme of professional development for staff during staff meetings and INSET days, quality first teaching continues to be evident across the school.
 Internal monitoring and monitoring by external visitors have been positive throughout the school.
 High quality teaching can be seen across the school.
 Some teaching has been identified to show cases to visiting teachers from other schools.
 Areas of development have been identified and addressed.
 Monitoring of teaching and provision of high quality teaching for all children is ongoing.
-Positive effects can be seen in summative data outcomes.
+Evidence of this can be seen in visit reports from Academy Trust improvement partners, English Hub phonics monitoring and Trust colleague Headteachers.